matrix-org/matrix-spec-proposals/proposals/3994-display-notification-reason.md

 ## Alternatives

 Let clients determine the executed push rule.
+This would mean rerunning push processing client-side on notifications fetched from `/notifications`.
-Clients likely already do this in many cases.
-For example, Element Web runs client-side push rule processing for encrypted events, and on `/sync` response)
+Clients likely already do client-side push processing in many cases.
+For example, Element Web runs client-side push rule processing for encrypted events, and on `/sync` response.

 ## Security considerations